 Oregano is a fantastic herb that can be used in many different ways.
-You might use it to spice up your favourite dish, or you might even grow it if you live in an area where the climate is too hot for other herbs.
+You might use it to spice up your favorite dish, or you might even grow it if you live in an area where the climate is too hot for other herbs.
 Let’s find out its growth requirements.

 Growth Requirements of Oregano